- Lyme Disease

 Chronic lyme disease is extremely difficult to effectively treat and reverse its destructive course.
 There are many patients at The Nardella Clinic in Calgary that do not adequately respond to long-term antibiotic therapies.
-Without an adequate response to medications, or a reoccurrence of the disease due to not eradicating the bacteria, hyperbaric oxygen provides patients with a viable treatment option proven to yield long-term positive results.
-The clinic recommends that all lyme disease patients pursue hyperbaric medicine in acute and chronic states as it potentiates the effectiveness of medications.
-Hyperbaric oxygen most ensures that the bacteria have the least chance of hiding, mounting defenses and avoiding being killed.
+Without an adequate response to medications, or a reoccurrence of the disease due to not eradicating the bacteria, hyperbaric oxygen provides patients with a viable therapy option which can yield long-term positive results.
+The Nardella Clinic recommends that lyme patients consider hyperbaric medicine in acute and chronic states as it potentiates the effectiveness of medications.

 In the 1990s, William Fife conducted a pilot program at Texas A&M University to explore the benefits of hyperbaric oxygen therapy for patients with chronic lyme disease.
 All patients were confirmed as being positive for lyme according CDC criteria.
 Ninety-one subjects participated in the study.
 Only one patient did not experience a Jarisch-Herxheimer reaction.
-Overall, the benefits of hyperbaric oxygen in the treatment of chronic lyme disease was successful in 70% percent of the patients.
+Overall, the benefits of hyperbaric oxygen in the treatment of chronic lyme disease was successful in 70% percent of the patients as noted by the researchers.

 Why is hyperbaric oxygen helpful in the treatment of lyme disease?
 Under hyperbaric conditions and breathing one-hundred percent oxygen, tissue oxygen was raised to approximately 300 millimetres of mecury—a tenfold increase from normal levels.
 This level of oxygen exposure has been demonstrated to result in a loss of B. Burgdoferi infectivity.
 Moreover, oxygen at this level is kills bacteria.